AnnaSak7/HI-07-ecommerce-website/README.md

 3. define generateToken

 - npm install express-async-handler
   (you can catch error in the async function inside this.
-If there is an error in this function, you can handle it in the server tactics)
+If there is an error in this function, you can handle it in the server tactics ----Saves you writing your own try/catch for async/await and passes error on to next)

 - npm install jsonwebtoken
   (sending a token along with the object in res.send)